rohandave1988/BigdataPOC/README.md

 ![image](https://user-images.githubusercontent.com/25721698/46984197-c6932400-d12f-11e8-9969-ad62c1855ce7.png)

+## Steps to install Cloudera VM:-

+a.)
 Download the Oracle VirtualBox and then download the Cloudera VM.

-Import the downloaded cloudera VM OVA file in the oracle virtual box.
+b.)Import the downloaded cloudera VM OVA file in the oracle virtual box.

-Start the Virtual Box by right clicking on the imported OVA file.
+c.)Start the Virtual Box by right clicking on the imported OVA file.

+## Steps to run the POC:-

 1.)
 Open the command prompt and enter the following commands to run the MySQL database and create the database/tables:-